 - Cohort First Year Seminar Course (FYS) in Summer of first year

-- Career Preparation cohort class each quarter (as part of an seven-course series) with other program students (credits and topics vary – come to Information Session for more detail or inquire.)
+- Career Preparation cohort class each quarter [PDF] (as part of an six-course series) with other program students (credits and topics vary – come to Q&A Session for more detail or inquire.)

 - Students take these classes alongside their chosen program of study, and in most cases the classes can count as part of their degree plan.